Scottie Scheffler arrested at PGA Championship for not following orders during traffic jam after traffic fatality

 Masters champion Scottie Scheffler was detained by police in Louisville Friday morning on his way to the PGA Championship, with stunning images showing him handcuffed as he was led to a police car before he was released later in the morning.
 ESPN reported he failed to follow police orders during a pedestrian fatality investigation.

 Police said Scheffler was booked for second-degree assault of a police officer, third-degree criminal mischief, reckless driving and disregarding traffic signals from an officer directing traffic.
-"We will litigate the case as it goes," attorney Steve Romines told The Associated Press.
+In a statement to CBS News, Scheffler's attorney Steve Romines said the golfer "never at any point assaulted any officer with his vehicle" and added that "we will litigate this matter as needed."

 In a statement posted to Instagram, Scheffler said he was in a "very chaotic situation."